duckietown/docs-brown/book/doc-sky/45-ukf/00-overview.md

 In this project, we give an overview of the necessary foundations to understand the UKF algorithm.
 Then, you will implement a UKF with a simple one-dimensional model of the drone's motion to estimate its position and velocity along the vertical axis.
 Later on in the project, we will expand the model to three spatial dimensions.

-A useful reference on probability and uncertaint is
+A useful reference on probability and uncertainty is
-\citet{jaynes2003probability}.
+\cite{jaynes2003probability}.